-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to a perfect 24 hours in Busch Gardens Williamsburg VA!
 You might be stroking your chin and saying to yourself, “Why would someone want to spend 24 hours in Busch Gardens Williamsburg VA?
-What even is a Busch Gardens?” >
+What even is a Busch Gardens?”

 I was once just like you, unfamiliar with the “World’s Most Beautiful Theme Park”.
 The first time I went to Busch Gardens Williamsburg VA was as a ridealong.
 My mother chaperoned a high school field trip to the theme park.
 I was only a pre-teen, but I could come with her as long as I promised to never speak to any of the actual teenagers.

 Mom and I had such a magical time that I begged her to take a friend and me back the following year.
 Now I go as an adult as often as I can.
 Join me for 24 hours in Busch Gardens Williamsburg VA full of rollercoasters, artisanal earrings, lederhosen, and a cartoon ghost.

 Just purchase your tickets in advance here and away we go!